-Overarching Need Student performance in mathematics
+Overarching Need To improve mathematical reasoning and problem solving skills of Black Students,

+Economically Disadvantaged Students, and Students with Disabilities.

 How severe is the need?
 High

-Is the need trending better or worse over time?
-No Change
+Is the need trending better or Better

+worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 2